ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 your configuration by editing `$RECONOS/demos/sort_demo/hw/edk_zynq_linux/device_tree.dts` and changing the `bootargs` parameter.
 For example you must replace `/nfs/zynqn` by `/home/<your username>/reconos/nfs` and the IP address.
-Then you can compile the device-tree into a binary format.
+Then you can compile the device-tree into a binary format:

 ```
 > $WD/linux-xlnx/scripts/dtc/dts -I dts -O dtb -o device_tree.dtb device_tree.dts
 ```

-The last step is now to compile the software parts of the sort-demo.
+The last step is now to compile the software parts of the sort-demo:

 ```
 > cd $RECONOS/demos/sort_demo/linux